 Although Coinbase won’t be the right crypto trading app for some of you, it likely will be if you are an absolute beginner.
 The reason that I say this is that the app is one of the easiest to use.
 In fact, even if you have little to no experience in trading cryptocurrencies, you should be fine with Coinbase.

-So, the main Coinbase application allows you to buy and sell 22 different cryptocurrencies.
+The Coinbase application allows you to buy and sell all the major cryptocurrencies.

 All of the above digital currencies can be purchased in the traditional sense, meaning that you retain 100% ownership.
 Unlike eToro, however, the Coinbase trading app allows you to withdraw your cryptocurrencies out to your private wallet.
 This is much more in line with the crypto ethos of practicing self-custody of your coins.